ibm-cloud-docs/apps/toolchains.md

 For more information, see the [{{site.data.keyword.contdelivery_full}} Getting started tutorial](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-getting-started).

-For more information about managing DevOps toolchains and delivery pipelines by using the {{site.data.keyword.cloud_notm}} command-line interface (CLI), see [Managing DevOps resources with the CLI](/docs/cli?topic=cloud-cli-managing-devops-resources-cli).
+For more information about managing DevOps toolchains and delivery pipelines by using the {{site.data.keyword.cloud_notm}} command-line interface (CLI), see [Viewing a toolchain with the CLI](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started#viewing-toolchain-cli) and [Viewing a pipeline by using the CLI](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-pipeline-working#viewing-pipeline-cli).